 - Tongue-tie affects approximately 3% to 11% of newborn babies

 - Tongue-tie is more common in boys than in girls

 - The frenulum is tissue that is left over from the time the foetus was developing in the mother’s womb, and which would normally reduce to insignificance before the birth

 Not all experiences are the same

 Like all tongue-ties look different, we must also remember that each mum-baby breastfeeding relationship is unique.
 A baby with tongue-tie may be feeding perfectly well while another baby with a similar condition isn’t – this also depends on how efficient the combination between an individual mum’s breasts and their individual tongue-tied baby works (for example, a severe tongue-tie may not work very well with inverted nipples, but in other cases it might be).
 This shows that experiences vary enormously, and we shouldn’t focus on someone’s not-great experience and think that the exact same scenario is going to be true for us.
-And just to show you an example, watch out for a story from mum-of-two Pippa and MummyNatal teacher for Gateshead, who kindly shared her experience with us.

 Do you have a story or some tips to share?
 Did your baby have tongue-tie?
 Did it affect breastfeeding?
 Did your baby have a tongue-division?
 Tell us your experience and help us show parents that each story is unique!